pauljickling/notes/python/curses/curses.md

 `import curses` to include the library in your script.

-`win = curses.initscr()` initializes the library and returns a window object that is assigned to the variable that, in this case, we are calling `win`, but `screen` or whatever else might be appropriate would be fine too.
+`win = curses.initscr()` initializes the library and returns a window object the size of your terminal that is assigned to the variable that, in this case, we are calling `win`, but `screen` or whatever else might be appropriate would be fine too.
 The rest of this reference page will use the `win` variable for cases where you call a method from this window objecxt, and `curses` for cases where you are calling a method from the curses library itself.

 `curses.endwin()` closes the window object and returns you to your normal terminal prompt environment.
 As important to know as `:wq` in vim!